ASOK15630U Intro to R for Social Data Science

 - Written assignmentIndividual/group.

 A written take-home essay is defined as an assignment that addresses one or more questions.
 The exam is based on the course syllabus, i.e. the literature set by the teacher.
+The students will need to write a dynamic R Markdown document analysing the European Social Survey, the Party Manifesto, and another data source.

 The written take-home essay must be no longer than 10 pages.
 For group assignments, an extra 5 pages is added per additional student.
 Further details for this exam form can be found in the Curriculum and in the General Guide to Examinations at KUnet.